10 Best Legal Practice Management Software Shortlist

 To be considered for inclusion in this list, each solution had to fulfill these common use cases:

-- Manage client and case records
+- Manage client records

-- Track billable hours and invoicing
+- Track billable hours

-- Facilitate document management
+- Document management

 Additional Standout Features (25% of total score)